GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

 * **`paymentMethodErrors`**: Payment-method-specific error object.
-You can ask merchants to provide a structured error like [`BasicCardErrors`](https://www.w3.org/TR/payment-method-basic-card/#dom-basiccarderrors) for basic-card, but we recommend keeping it as simple as a simple string.
+You can ask merchants to provide a structured error like [`BasicCardErrors`](https://www.w3.org/TR/payment-method-basic-card/#dom-basiccarderrors) for basic-card, but the Web Payments spec authors recommend keeping it a simple string.

 ## Next steps

 In this article, we learned how to handle optional information on the service worker.
 The final step for building a web-based payment app is to learn how to build the frontend.

 * Handling payments on the payment frontend (coming soon)